Timothysadera/myproject/README.md

 # myproject
-This project is under development it is an android app with tabbed activities
+ it is an android app with tabbed activities